 The statements contained herein reflect general details as necessary to describe the essential functions, job duties/responsibilities, and performance expectations of the job, which should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned.

-BSN or sustained progress toward BSN required or in progress, plus two years clinical experience.
+MINIMUM QUALIFICATIONS: BSN or sustained progress toward BSN required.
+Two years clinical experience required.
 Prior teaching experience preferred.
 Must be currently licensed as a registered nurse in Iowa.
 (Individuals are currently licensed when licensed in another state and recognized for licensure in Iowa, pursuant to the nurse licensure compact contained in Iowa Code Section 152E.1)

 - Employment Application form